la2050/archive/_projects/2016/i3-arts-fest-an-interactive-immersive-and-innovative-public-arts-festival.md

   - Infrastructure (building/space/vehicles etc.)
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  I3 Arts Fest is a public arts festival that will activate three venues in Downtown Los Angeles with interactive, immersive and innovate art.
+I3 Arts Fest transforms these public spaces into a vibrant urban canvas for regional artists to engage and exhibit their most innovative and imaginative works.
+  This nighttime celebration features large-scale installations, multimedia and performing arts experiences that will inspire the community, entertain visitors and thrill stakeholders.
 project_impact: >-
   ["Cultural events","Public/open streets gatherings","Public transit
   riders","Rates of volunteerism"]